-AWARD WINNER 2018-19: Jean is a Band 3 Prison Officer working with inpatients at HMP Hewell.
-She receives an award for the ‘decency, kindness and enthusiasm’ she has shown in her work for the service for over 25 years, and for the passion and thoughtful care she brings to the lives of both prisoners and colleagues.
+AWARD WINNER 2018-19: Jean is a Prison Officer at HMP Hewell.
+She currently works in the prison’s hospital wing and receives an Award for the “decency, kindness and enthusiasm” she has shown throughout her career, and for being an inspirational and widely-respected role model to both prisoners and colleagues.

 [This Award is supported by Serco Justice Services.]